anish9/Hotels-Sentiment-Rating-App/README.md

 - we reverse the logic by reading the text and giving it a rating by making text as independent and rating as dependent   variable
 -  The trained "Rating Machine" is deployed using Flask API

-## Running demo server and masking request using curl
+## Running demo server and making request using curl
 ```
 python3 api.py
 ```
-## Server starts when above code is executed
+### Server starts when above code is executed
 ```
  * Serving Flask app "api" (lazy loading)
  * Environment: production